Bill Nelson: 2000

-In 2000, Nelson ran as a Democrat for the U.S. Senate seat vacated by retiring Republican Senator Connie Mack III.
-He won the election, defeating U.S. Representative Bill McCollum, who ran as the Republican candidate.
+In 2000, Nelson ran as a Democrat for the U.S. Senate seat vacated by retiring Republican senator Connie Mack III.
+He won the election, defeating U.S. representative Bill McCollum, who ran as the Republican candidate.

 2006

 Following the 2004 election, in which Republican George W. Bush was re-elected and the Republican Party increased its majority in both the House and the Senate, Nelson was seen as vulnerable.
 He was a Democrat in a state that Bush had won, though by a margin of only five percentage points.

 Evangelical Christian activist James Dobson declared that Democrats, including Nelson, would be "in the 'bull's-eye'" if they supported efforts to block Bush's judicial nominees.
 Nelson's refusal to support efforts in Congress to intervene in the Terri Schiavo case was seen as "a great political issue" for a Republican opponent to use in mobilizing Christian conservatives against him.

-Katherine Harris, the former Florida Secretary of State and two-term U.S. representative, defeated three other candidates in the September 5 Republican primary.
-Harris's role in the 2000 presidential election made her a polarizing figure.
+Katherine Harris, the former Florida secretary of state and two-term U.S. representative, defeated three other candidates in the September 5 Republican primary.
+Harris' role in the 2000 presidential election made her a polarizing figure.
 Many Florida Republicans were eager to reward her for her perceived party loyalty in the Bush-Gore election, while many Florida Democrats were eager to vote against her for the same reason.
 In May, when the party found itself unable to recruit a candidate who could defeat Harris in the primary, many Republican activists admitted that the race was already lost.

 Nelson focused on safe issues, portraying himself as a bipartisan centrist problem-solver.

 He obtained the endorsement of all 22 of Florida's daily newspapers.
-Harris failed to secure the endorsement of Jeb Bush, who publicly stated that she could not win; the U.S. Chamber of Commerce, which had supported her in her House campaigns, did not endorse her in this race.
+Harris failed to secure the endorsement of Jeb Bush, who publicly stated that she could not win; the United States Chamber of Commerce, which had supported her in her House campaigns, did not endorse her in this race.

 As the election approached, polls showed Harris trailing Nelson by 26 to 35 points.
 Nelson transferred about $16.5 million in campaign funds to other Democratic candidates, and won the election with 2,890,548 votes to Harris's 1,826,127 votes.
 He won 57 out of the state's 67 counties.